 Which IOL is Best?

 Only you and your doctor can determine which lens is best for you.
-We have the best cataract eye doctors and surgeons in San Francisco who can help guide you through cataract surgery.
+We have the best cataract eye doctors in San Francisco who can help guide you through cataract surgery.
 Before your cataract consultation, you will receive some informational materials about cataracts and the different lenses available.
 Included with the information materials is a questionnaire about your lifestyle.
 You will also receive information about your doctor.